RUM domains FAQ

 - Enter one or more domains separated by commas.
 Specifying just the main hostname (e.g., yourdomain.com) automatically includes all subdomains.
 If you only want to include certain subdomains and exclude others, then enter the subdomains you want measured by LUX (e.g., www.yourdomain.com, staging.yourdomain.com, support.yourdomain.com).

 Yes, you can add RUM to as many domains as you want.
 Note that you're responsible for staying within your RUM budget.
+It's also important to realize that each subdomain will have a unique session id.
+(If a user navigates from domain 1 to domain 2, that is the start of a new session.)

 Yes, you can add RUM to as many Teams as you want.
 (Learn more about creating Teams.)
 Note that each Team has a different LUX_ID, so you need to make sure that you embed the RUM snippet that corresponds to each Team.
 Also note that you're responsible for making sure the total number of RUM page views across all your Teams stays within your budget.